Visiting Walt Disney World in November can be a trip to remember, thanks to the many special events and holidays it includes.

 Weather in Orlando in November

-November brings more comfortable weather, with the average high of 78℉ and average low of 60℉.
+November brings comfortable weather this month, with the average high of 78℉ and average low of 60℉.
 As for precipitation, the average in November is 2.42 inches.

 Weather data courtesy of US Climate Data.